pranujm/data-cleaning-project/README.md

-# library-management-system
+# data-cleaning-project
-Library Management System created with SQL
+Data Cleaning Project using SQL in MySQL.